 What we see is that most companies spend money in lower funnel channels to run lead generation to capture email addresses and report back on specific things like marketing qualified leads (MQLs).

 And so, they’re waiting for people to go to review sites.
 They’re waiting for people to search.

-I want to buy your software in Google, but they’re waiting for people to come to your website.
+I want to buy your software from Google, but they’re waiting for people to visit your website.
 Or they’re waiting to get intent data to do cold calling.

-Effectively, what they’re waiting for is a very small part of the market to enter the buying cycle.
+They’re waiting for a very small part of the market to enter the buying cycle.
 But when this part of the market enters the buying cycle, they’re not brand agnostic.

-As a result, your brand is going to fight against five or six other competitors or whatever number is in the space in order to win that business.
+As a result, your brand will fight against five or six other competitors or whatever number is in the space to win that business.

 However, if they shifted how they think, and actually started to do real marketing, things would change.
 Real marketing is about ensuring the market understands what you do.
 It’s about ensuring the market has an affinity to your company so that when they realize they need a product or service, they choose you instead of evaluating a bunch of other companies.

-If companies started to think about marketing differently, they would win a lot more customers, and they would get more people to buy their product and buy into the category overall.
+If companies started to think about marketing differently, they would win a lot more customers and get more people to buy their product and buy into the category overall.